jorgecontrerasostos/mlb-data-visualization/README.md

-# Simple MLB Pitches Data Visualizations Using Polars and Seaborn
+# MLB Pitches Data Visualizations Using Polars and Seaborn

 ## Overview